Best Anti-Aging Cream for Men

 Winner: Blu Atlas Face Moisturizer

 Whether or not a given anti-aging cream will cause an adverse reaction depends largely on the type and sensitivity of your skin.
-That said, products continuing retinol have been known to cause redness, peeling, and acne in the first few weeks, symptoms that tend to fade with use.
-However, retinoids also make your skin more sensitive to UV radiation, necessitating additional sunblock and potentially increasing your risk of certain sun-related skin cancers.
+It’s also impossible to assess comparative safety among products accurately without head-to-head clinical research.
+That said, products containing retinol and retinoic acid have been known to cause redness, peeling, and acne in the first few weeks, symptoms that tend to fade with use.
+However, retinoids also make your skin more sensitive to UV radiation, necessitating additional sunblock.

 As a result, our top safety pick comes from a product that doesn't contain any retinoids or retinol alternatives.
+We picked Blue Atlas Face moisturizer as potentially the safest product as it may be least likely to cause irritation from an active ingredient perspective.
 In fact, the ingredient list in Blu Atlas’ Face Moisturizer contains only nine components, and three of those are only there to create and maintain the product's consistency.
 The rest are either botanical extracts and oils or water.

 Among eye creams, Brickell’s Restoring Eye Cream offered the best ingredient profile, beating out Blu Atlas only because the company doesn’t have a dedicated eye cream (its eye stick is more of a roll-on gel).